 Note: the follow material is grafted mostly word-for-word from a long section of monologue in Chapter IV of “The Peasant and the King.”
 I consider it more of an extract than an excerpt, for I did take out all the elements that put it in the context of the story with characters speaking and listeningContinue reading “The Four Evolutionary Stages of Human Consciousness”

 All religions are discussions amongst frogs in various wells about this mythic place of limitless water called the Ocean.

 I only needed one mango to get the experience of Mango, so I chose one.
 I don’t need to eat all 20 of them to know that they taste of Mango, and I’m sure they’re all delicious because they come from the same source.

 Part 2 Q: OK, what about “spirituality?”
 Doesn’t this imply belief in supernatural beings and other tales of woo?
 It can, but it needn’t.
 Spirituality can also be the metaphysical study of reality as a non-dual experience, consistent with observable patterns of Nature.
-Our premise is that: 1) There is a basic truth to theContinue reading “FAQ: “Global Spirituality for the Next Age” Q: What do you mean by “Global?”
-We mean exactly what “catholic” means according to the dictionary: cath·o·lic ˈkaTH(ə)lik adjective including a wide variety of things; all-embracing. “her taste in literature is pretty catholic, as she likes most genres” synonyms: universal, diverse, diversified, wide, broad, broad-based, eclectic, liberal, latitudinarian; Origin: from Greek katholikos ‘universal,’Continue reading “FAQ: “Global Spirituality for the Next Age,” s’up with that?”
+Our premise is that: 1) There is a basic truth to theContinue reading “FAQ: “Global Spirituality for the Next Age,” s’up with that?”

+Part One Q: What do you mean by “Global?”
+We mean exactly what “catholic” means according to the dictionary: cath·o·licˈ (kaTH(ə)lik); adjective; including a wide variety of things; all-embracing.
+“Her taste in literature is pretty catholic, as she likes most genres.” synonyms: universal, diverse, diversified, wide, broad, broad-based, eclectic, liberal, latitudinarian; Origin: from Greek katholikos ‘universal,’Continue reading “FAQ: “Global Spirituality for the Next Age,” s’up with that?”